 - A. This is used to secure the water out & power cable to the torch's inner body.
 A medium size adjustable crescent wrench could be used as well.
 We prefer the use of the larger wrenches on the power cable fitting to ensure that there are no water leaks, and that it has been seated correctly. (see #4 A) - B. This wrench is also used to secure the adapter and jam nut to the inner body. (see #4 B) - 6.
 Adjustable Crescent Wrench A medium size adjustable crescent wrench could be used as well.
 We prefer the use of the larger wrenches on the power cable fitting to ensure that there are no water leaks, and that it has been seated correctly.
 CAUTION: Never use excessive force with large wrenches, for you could twist or break parts. - 7.
 Standard Flat Head Screwdriver This is used to tighten or secure the torch's body screw.
 Also, the screwdriver can be used to straighten the contact tip if it is not aligned in the center of the gas cup or water-cooled nozzle CAUTION: This cannot be done unless the spatter disc has been removed from the torch. - 8.
 Long Nose Pliers These are used to grab the small white insulation tubes (10723) and get them into the correct position when working on the interconnection hose fittings inside the torch.
 Also they are very handy when changing a slip-in contact tip. - 9.
-3/32" Allen Wrench This is used to secure the socket set screw that holds the casing/conduit in the inner body. - 10.
+1/16" Allen Wrench This is used for secure the button switch set screw in the trigger switch assembly. - 10.
+3/32" Allen Wrench This is used to secure the socket set screw that holds the casing/conduit in the inner body. - 11.
 7/64" Allen Wrench This is used to secure the 2 socket screws that hold the elbow on the body housing.